roelwillems/roelwillems.github.io/_posts/2018-04-25-on-turn-off.md

 One thing I would add from personal experience[^1] is to make very conscious use of the silence/mute switch on phone.

-No sound/viberation 99% of the time, but if I need and enable sound it also have the super annoying keyboard sounds enabled (so I don’t forget to revert to silent _ASAP_).
+No sound/viberation 99% of the time, but if I need and enable sound I also have the super annoying keyboard sounds enabled by default (so I don’t forget to revert to silent _ASAP_).

 Via [Ben Brooks](https://brooksreview.net/2018/04/dumber-phone/)